albar965/albar965.github.io/littlenavmap-faq.md

 Look at the file to see missing dependencies or send me this file and I can check which library is missing: [Contact](https://albar965.github.io/contact.html).

+### _Little Navmap_ cannot find a X-Plane Steam Installation on Linux [**▲**](#top) [🔗](#linux-xplane) {#linux-xplane}

+The problem can appear if Steam uses a Ubuntu Snap package to install X-Plane.
+This package resides inside a sandbox which does not allow communication between _Little Navmap_ and _Little Xpconnect_ which uses shared memory.

+I'm not aware of an easy solution for this.
+Try to install X-Plane in a different way or manually move it out of the Snap sandbox.

 #### _Little Navmap_ or _Little Navconnect_ pop up quickly and vanish [**▲**](#top) [🔗](#start-monitor) {#start-monitor}

 Chances are that you attached a monitor recently and removed or disconnected it afterwards.